robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 1. Device ships with a built-in Device Certificate prepopulated in CIRRENT™ Cloud ID service.
 2. Use any smartphone to scan the QR Code on the reel and bind ownership.
-3. Log onto the CIRRENT™ Console and download the Manifest File.
+3. Log onto CIRRENT™ Cloud ID and download the Manifest File.
 4. Upload the Manifest File into the Product Cloud.
 5. Chain of Trust is established between the Product and the Product Cloud.
 All ongoing communications are directly between device and Product Cloud.

 .. figure:: ../img/pd-1.png